klei1984/max/defects.md

 113. There is a function to load saved games (cseg01:000D8EB6) that reads the saved game file header which redundantly contains the team name, type and clan specifications.
 Only the team name is used from the saved game file header.
 The function calls a resource manager function (cseg01:000D6316) to initialize TeamInfo objects which initializes TeamInfo objects with stale ini configuration settings for team type and clan specifications instead of using the specifications from the already read saved game file header.
 The init function is called from three different call sites implementing different game setup scenarios, thus to eliminate the use of stale data in case of loading a previously saved game the ini configuration settings needs to be updated based on the file header before the call to the TeamInfo initialization function.
 Defect 65 is also relevant for this issue.

-114. The game logic does not consider whether a stealth unit would be revealed at a target location after stepping aside from an enemy unit.
+114. **[Fixed]** The game logic does not consider whether a stealth unit would be revealed at a target location after stepping aside from an enemy unit.
 The sole purpose of stepping aside is to remain hidden.
 In the demonstrated scenario the enemy unit would have had sufficient movement or speed points to move to the west instead of east.
 Movement to the east is favored due to the cheaper movement costs even if that reveals the stealth unit.
 <br>
     <video class="embed-video" preload="metadata" controls loop muted playsinline>
     <source src="{{ site.baseurl }}/assets/clips/defect_114.mp4" type="video/mp4">